When Effort May Fail: Equilibria of Shared Effort with a Threshold: Introduction

 An example with a relative threshold of $1$ is an all pay-auction.
 Another example is the Colonel Blotto game (see e.g.~\cite{Roberson06}), where there are several battlefields over which each of the $2$ players distributes her soldiers, and the winner at each battlefield is the one who has put more people there.
 A player's payoff is the number of projects (battlefields) where she has won, the value of each project being fixed.
 Thus, when our model is reduced to $2$ players with a fixed value of each project, we obtain the Colonel Blotto competition, whereas we typically assume a project has a value that increases as a function of the total contribution, modelling constructive collaboration, rather than countenance.
 These examples are ``highly thresholded" because only the player whose effort per project is maximum collects the complete revenue.

+We now present examples of roughly linear growing project values, each being equally shared among all those who contribute at least a certain threshold. \begin{enumerate} \item Consider a start-up where developers are building a new tool to sell and divide the revenue equally, or any firm paying equal salaries to everyone who works enough to keep the job.
+Here, the resulting value is assumed to grow approximately linearly in the contributed time, when the idea being implemented is clear and no surprises are expected.

-We now present examples of roughly linear growing project values, each being equally shared between all those who contribute at least a certain threshold. \begin{enumerate} \item Assigning points for an exercise, where a percentage of the perfect work is required to obtain the (equal) homework’s credits~\cite{grad_policy_2016} is an absolute threshold example from a course at the University of Maryland.
+\item Assigning points for an exercise, where a percentage of the perfect work is required to obtain the (equal) homework’s credits~\cite{grad_policy_2016} is an absolute threshold example from a course at the University of Maryland.
 Linearity is a reasonable model for predictable tasks.
 Although our threshold is relative, while in the Maryland example it is absolute, still, professors often relate the individual grades to the average level of the students.

-\item Consider kids selling lottery tickets for their sports club where a significant part of the income is used to improve the club’s facilities; kids that sell at least a certain number (threshold) of tickets, relatively to the others, are equally rewarded by the club with the same symbolic present (e.g., club memorabilia, like a hat, a scarf, or a jersey). \item Another example is a start-up where developers are building a new tool to sell and divide the revenue equally, or any firm paying equal salaries to everyone who works enough to keep the job.
-Here, the resulting value is assumed to grow approximately linearly in the contributed time, when the idea being implemented is clear and no surprises are expected. \end{enumerate}
+\item As a recreational example, think of kids selling lottery tickets for their sports club where a significant part of the income is used to improve the club’s facilities; kids that sell at least a certain number (threshold) of tickets, relatively to the others, are equally rewarded by the club with the same symbolic present (e.g., club memorabilia, like a hat, a scarf, or a jersey). \end{enumerate}